 With two bars, a fireplace and a year-round patio, this Midtown East pub and restaurant is a favorite haunt of Irishmen and women in New York.
 The Irish potato skins are heavenly, oozing with Guinness porter cheddar, Irish bacon, crispy fried leeks and a dollop of sour cream.
 Still hungry?
 Chase it with an Irish sausage roll, served with decadent Jameson Whiskey dip.

-One of the most popular spots for Irish ex-pats to gather, this dainty Union Square restaurant has a convivial air that makes everyone feel like a local.
-The full Irish breakfast wins raves: It includes both black and white puddings, fried tomatoes and mushrooms.
+One of the most popular spots for Irish ex-pats to gather, this orante Union Square restaurant has a convivial air that makes everyone feel like a local.
+Order traditional Gaelic dishes such as Irish sausage, shephard's pie and chicken pot pie.
 Make sure to take a tipple at the antique carved-wood bar—it was imported from a Victorian mansion in Belfast.

 This Financial District watering hole may be better known for its numerous cocktail accolades, but it also has quite the loyal following for its Irish-American menus.
 The kitchen shines brightest at brunch, where the full Irish breakfast includes everything from rashers to bangers.
 That would be bacon and sausage, to the uninitiated, and yes, it’s all delicious.

 This friendly and beloved Astoria spot always has an impressive list of daily specials, but be sure to try the many Irish standards on the permanent menu: Irish-style chicken curry isn’t a dish you’ll find many places.
 And don’t miss the lunch-only Irish toastie, made with Cheddar cheese, red onion, tomato and—of course—Irish bacon.